 After weighing all of the evidence, we determined that the positive evidence in favor of releasing the valuation allowance, particularly the evidence that was objectively verifiable, outweighed the negative evidence against releasing the allowance as of March 31, 2013.
 Therefore, we concluded that it is more likely than not that our deferred tax assets, except the deferred tax assets relating to capital loss carryforwards, will be realized.
-As a result, we have released the valuation allowance on our deferred tax assets as of March 31, 2013, except for amounts that will be released against income before federal income taxes for the remainder of the year.
-However, we will retain \$491 million of the valuation allowance that pertains to our capital loss carryforwards, which we believe will expire unused.
-The release of the valuation allowance resulted in the recognition of \$50.6 billion as a benefit for federal income taxes in our condensed consolidated statements of operations and comprehensive income in the first quarter of 2013.
+As a result, we released the valuation allowance on our deferred tax assets as of March 31, 2013, except for amounts that will be released against income before federal income taxes for the remainder of the year.
+However, we retained \$491 million of the valuation allowance that pertains to our capital loss carryforwards, which we believe will expire unused.
+We recognized a benefit for federal income taxes of \$48.6 billion in our condensed consolidated statements of operations and comprehensive income in the first half of 2013 primarily due to the release of the valuation allowance.